-FOR IMMEDIATE RELEASE February 6, 2024
+FOR IMMEDIATE RELEASE January 29, 2025

-THE DELAWARE COURT OF CHANCERY ANNOUNCES STUDENT ART SCHOLARSHIP CONTEST TO MARK THE ANNIVERSARY OF THE HISTORIC DESEGREGATION RULINGS
+THE DELAWARE COURT OF CHANCERY ANNOUNCES 3RD ANNUAL STUDENT LEGAL HISTORY ART CONTEST

-The Delaware Court of Chancery is proud to announce its second annual Legal History Art Contest, open to Delaware students in grades 7-12, to mark the upcoming 70th anniversary of the United States Supreme Court's historic ruling in Brown v.
-Board ordering the desegregation of public schools across the nation.
-The ruling in Brown v.
-Board affirmed the Delaware decisions in Belton v.
+The Delaware Court of Chancery is proud to announce its third annual Legal History Art Contest, open to Delaware students in grades 7-12, to honor the 1952 Court of Chancery rulings in Belton v.
 Gebhart and Bulah v.
-Gebhart ordering the desegregation of Delaware public schools.
+Gebhart ordering the desegregation of two Delaware public schools.
+In 1954, the United States Supreme Court affirmed these rulings in the landmark case Brown v.
+Board of Education.

-The art contest, which is being conducted in partnership with the Court of Chancery Historical Society, invites students to submit works representing the historic case and its impact.
+The art contest, which is being conducted in partnership with the Court of Chancery Historical Society, invites students to submit works representing these historic cases and their impact.
 Student participants are asked to create art depicting their impressions of these important court cases, including people or places that were featured in the decision including litigants, judges, lawyers, or locations such as the schools or towns.
 Participating students can submit their art digitally by email.
 All submissions must be original artwork by the student and e-mail submissions must include the student's full name, email, phone number, grade, title of artwork (optional) and how the artwork addresses the theme.
-All submissions must be received by April 15, 2024.
+All submissions must be received by April 25, 2025.

-Winners of the contest will receive \$500 for first place, \$300 for second place and \$200 for third place.
-In addition, the winning students and their families will be invited to attend a reception and award ceremony at the Leonard L. Williams Justice Center on April 22, 2024.
+Winners of the contest will receive \$500 for first place, \$300 for second place, and \$200 for third place.
+In addition, the winning students and their families will be invited to attend a reception and award ceremony.

 Early submissions are encouraged and full details, including the form needed to submit for the contest, can be found on the court's website at https://courts.delaware.gov/chancery/art-competition.aspx.
+See below for more details on Belton v.
+Gebhart and Bulah v.
+Gebhart.